It is sad, yet fact that military working dogs are considered equipment and our pets are considered property.

 Laws need to be created, reworded and rewritten with tact, sensitivity and careful and thoughtful discussion.1-2 To consider a car the same as a pet is as careless, callus and obtuse as it gets.
 Our laws are not effective at protecting nonhuman animal rights.
 How do you measure the love of a family member?
 Well the government measures it by how much your dog costs or what you can get on the open market for “it”.
 Could you imagine the outrage and horror if your adopted child was stolen from you or killed and the perpetrator’s penalty was only the purchase cost of your child?
 How about if someone apathetically described your family member as “it” (although linguistically correct, not the most sensitive diction), not as an individual, which all sentient beings are, instead of by his or her name or as he or she?

-The only difference between a nonhuman animal and a human animal is the way in which we communicate.
+The only difference between a nonhuman animal (hereafter animal) human is the way in which we communicate.
 We all speak in different languages.
 We sense the universe differently (not better or worse).
 To disrespect other sentient beings by labeling them as equipment or property does a disservice to humans, our souls and intellect.
 It belittles the world in which we live in and encourages little empathy, compassion and love.
 I wouldn’t want to live in a world without compassion, empathy or love, nor would I want to live in a world without animal rights.
 As Dr. Marc Bekoff agrees, “Following up on Charles Darwin’s ideas about evolutionary continuity, we know that the differences among animals are differences in degree, not kind.”

-Nonhuman animals are no more equipment or property than humans.6 These perverse, thoughtless, harmful laws are not only paradoxical in nature but serve as an oxymoron, as property defines an inanimate object without rights, the ability to feel or have emotions.
+Animals are no more equipment or property than humans.6 These perverse, thoughtless, harmful laws are not only paradoxical in nature but serve as an oxymoron, as property defines an inanimate object without rights, the ability to feel or have emotions.
 Science has proven for centuries how sentient beings feel profound pain, love, sadness…etc.3 to define them as property or equipment is an error of immense proportions and magnitude and a tragedy of justice.
 There is no stronger statement than practicing non-violence by treating animals as individuals with humane compassion.4-5